 In 2019, Metro paid Intergen Property Partners $47.5m for Blaxland Home Centre in Campbelltown – about 55 kilometres south west of Sydney.

-Earlier this year, the group paid Professional & Industrial Alliance Pty Ltd, which is directed by Gold Coast Titans co-owner Darryl Kelly, $46m for Homebase Wagga Centre.
+Late last year, the group paid Professional & Industrial Alliance Pty Ltd, which is directed by Gold Coast Titans co-owner Darryl Kelly, $46m for Homebase Wagga Centre.

 Metro is held by Garry Allan Carter.

 Mr Willis, who declined to comment about the Lake Haven deal, said the Large Format Retail sector has evolved over the past decade, with investors attracted to the risk adjusted returns it offers in comparison to other retail sub-sectors.

 “The investor demand in recent years has been further enhanced by the sectors’ retailer performance, rent collection reported throughout COVID-19 and value add potential through the land rich nature of these assets,” according to the executive.